IPAM Internals

 reconcileIPAllocation()sees the Allocated phase and returns(true, nil).
 The controller then installs MetalLB on the tenant cluster with the allocated address range.

-Elastic IPAM starts with a small initial allocation and automatically grows or shrinks based on actual LoadBalancer usage on the tenant cluster.
+Elastic IPAM starts with a small initial allocation and grows or shrinks based on observed LoadBalancer Service demand on the tenant cluster.
+Growth fires when a Service is stuck Pending without an IP.
+Shrink fires when allocated IPs have no matching Service for a sustained grace period.

 Configuration: